LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 --------------------------

-Not Works
+ Not Works ❌

-But in progress to Solve it
+ it works now ✓

   ·Ethernet (i have kext) but my conector is broken im not use ....LOL